mrsimoes/hlnsync/docs/README.md

 ### Installing

-From the test PyPI repository with `pip install --extra-index-url=https://test.pypi.org/simple/ lnsync`.
+Install from the test PyPI repository with `pip install --extra-index-url=https://test.pypi.org/simple/ lnsync`.

-Or, download and extract the source files and run `python setup.py install`.
+Or, clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and run `python setup.py install`.

 ### Example Usage

 If you reorganize your photo collection, renaming and moving around files and directories, _lnsync_ will mirror those changes to your backup.
 Also, if you use hardlinks to organize your photo collection, _lnsync_ will replicate that structure to the backup.
+It will also delete directories which have become empty on the target and no longer exist on the source.

 If you have your photo archive at `/home/you/Photos` and your backup is at `/mnt/disk/Photos`, run `lnsync sync /home/you/Photos /mnt/disk/Photos` to sync.
 For a dry run: `lnsync sync -n /home/you/Photos /mnt/disk/Photos`.
-Use `-z` to match files by size only.

-To recursively compare source and backup, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.
-As before, use `-z` to compare by size only.

 To quickly obtain an _rsync_ command taht will complete syncing, skipping the hash database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.
 To also run this command, use the `-x` switch.
 Make sure the `rsync` options provided by this command are suitable for you.

+Finally, to check target is in-sync, recursively compare source and backup with `lnsync cmp /home/you/Photos /mnt/disk/Photos`.

 To find duplicate files on the Photos directory, run `lnsync fdupes /home/you/Photos`.
 Use `-H` to count different hardlinks to the same file as duplicates.
+Use `-z` to compare by size only.

 To find all files in Photos which are not in the backup (under any name), run `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.